pennybelle/dman/README.md

-# I'm no longer updating this script.
+# I'm no longer working on or supporting this script.

 ## DayZ Server Manager for Linux
 ### An alternative to the Linux version of Omega Manager